Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Methodology: Incorporating Waveform Uncertainties

-In prior work \citep{Kumar:2025nwb}, we identified two types of systematic waveform errors that can affect the \ac{pe} analysis.
-Type-A errors occur when the waveform model fails to accurately mimic the `true' signal morphology, regardless of the parameter values considered.
+In prior work \citep{Kumar:2025nwb}, we identified two classes of waveform systematic errors that can affect the \ac{pe} analysis.
+Type-A errors occur when the waveform model fails to accurately reproduce the true signal morphology, across the relevant parameter space.
 Type-B errors, on the other hand, arise when the waveform model can reproduce the signal accurately within the desired precision, but does so using incorrect parameters.
-Our method is particularly effective in mitigating Type-A errors.
-If the maximum likelihood point is sufficiently close to the true signal morphology (within a range that allows for corrections based on amplitude and phase uncertainties), we can expect to accurately reproduce the true signal morphology using the adjustments provided by these uncertainty parameters.
-For sufficiently loud signals, we can use the marginalized posterior distribution of the uncertainty parameters to determine whether Type-A waveform systematic errors are present.
-In such cases, we expect our uncertainty parameters to be peaked away from zero.
+The proposed method is most effective in mitigating type-A errors.
+If the waveform corresponding to the maximum-likelihood point in parameter space is sufficiently close to the true signal morphology (within a range that allows for corrections based on amplitude and phase uncertainties), we can expect to accurately reproduce the true signal morphology using the adjustments provided by these uncertainty parameters.
+For sufficiently loud signals, we can use the marginalized posterior distribution of the uncertainty parameters to determine whether type-A waveform systematic errors are present.
+In such cases, we expect waveform uncertainty parameters to exhibit posterior support away from zero.

 Type-B errors are more challenging to address.
-If only one waveform model is affected by these errors, we can dilute the impact of these errors by using a mixture of posterior samples from the \ac{pe} runs of different waveform models.
-Additionally, we can assess the likelihood function by utilizing multiple waveform models and assigning appropriate weights to the likelihoods associated with each model.
+If only one waveform model is affected by these errors, we can reduce the effect of these errors by using a mixture of posterior samples from the \ac{pe} runs of different waveform models.
+Additionally, we can construct a model-averaged likelihood function by utilizing multiple waveform models and assigning appropriate weights to the likelihoods associated with each model.
 These weights can be estimated based on how well a waveform model is calibrated to the nearest numerical relativity simulations within a given parameter space.
 In general, we expect that some combination of type-A and type-B errors might be present in a waveform model.
-We need to combine approaches to mitigate the systematic errors.
+Mitigating waveform systematics in practice may therefore require combining multiple complementary approaches.